FilipeIlunga/Vapor-WebSocket-Client/README.md

 # Introduction:
 This project is an in-depth study of how websockets work and the creation of a chat system using WebSockets in conjunction with the Vapor framework on the server.
 The main goal is to provide a robust and reliable real-time chat experience, equipped with features that meet the needs of modern communication.
 Feel free to report issues, suggest improvements, or implement a chat system in your own app based on this repository.
 The project is open to collaboration and external contributions.

+The server's codebase can be found in this repository: [Server repository](https://github.com/FilipeIlunga/Vapor-WebSocket-Server).

 # Key Features:

 ## 1 - Message Persistence with CoreData